-Before we delve into checking out this awesome off-road trailer, let’s take a look at this crazy design.
-You might think that the overall design looks a bit as though it’s come from the mind of an astronaut, and you’d be right!
-The side door on this NASA inspired vehicle almost looks as though C3-PO might walk out of at any second.
-The cool angled roof and overall shape remind me a little bit of a Jacob Witzling camper conversion, and every bend, ridge and slant on this travel trailer has a very special purpose.
+You might think the Cricket’s overall design looks as though it’s come from the mind of an astronaut–and you’d be right!
+The side door on this NASA-inspired vehicle almost looks as though Neil Armstrong might walk out of at any second.
+The cool angled roof and overall shape remind me a little bit of a @Jacob Witzling camper conversion; every bend, ridge and slant on this travel trailer has a very special purpose.

 Taxa have worked very had to make sure that the Cricket Camper trailer is lightweight.
-They want to make sure that you can take this camper wherever you want, whenever you want without having to ask the neighbours to come round to help you attach it.
-It won’t need the local police force to give you an escort when you’re driving up hills, and it certainly won’t eat away at your fuel consumption either.
+You can take this camper wherever you want, whenever you want–without having to ask the neighbours to come ’round to help you attach it.
+You won’t need a monster truck to pull it, and it won’t excessively eat away at your fuel consumption, either.

-One of the main selling points of the Cricket Camper is that you can store it in your garage when not in use, and with front stabilising jacks and gravel guards available as optional extras, you can park this trailer pretty much anywhere.
+Another main selling point of the Cricket Camper is that you can store it in your garage when not in use.
+And, with front stabilising jacks and gravel guards available as optional extras, you can park this trailer pretty much anywhere.
 You could even use it as a conservatory or a reading room on your drive when you’re not on the trail!

 What’s Inside The Cricket Camper?

-Some of the pop up trailer and expanding trailer models that we write about lose points when you get to the interior, and although the Cricket Camper is a little on the bland side one you open the door and step inside it is still a fully functional living space with everything that you need for your off grid adventure.
-Maybe we’re being a little bit unfair; the Cricket Camper does have a marine grade birch wood countertop after all, which would certainly withstand my intense food preparation techniques.
+Although the Cricket Camper is a little on the bland side, you open the door and step inside it is still a fully functional living space with everything that you need for your off grid adventure.
+There’s also a marine grade birch wood countertop, which would certainly withstand my intense food preparation techniques.
 And if you spill anything on the vinyl floor, then it’s not going to take an age to wipe up.

 What else is there in here?
-Well, you can make use of a multi-speed fan to let steam out and fresh air in, and there’s a specially designed hot air and water system integrated into the camper to keep you nice and toasty and your pots and pans nice and clean.
-The Cricket Camper comes with a stove and sink combo, and you have the option of adding a fridge/freezer and a toilet into your build should you wish.
+Well, you can make use of a multi-speed fan to let steam out and fresh air in.
+And, there’s a specially designed hot air and water system integrated into the camper for keeping warm and cleaning your dishes.
+The Cricket Camper comes with a stove and sink combo, and you have the option of adding a fridge/freezer and a toilet into your build, should you wish.

 More Content From The Van Clan Team!